CAPSTONE-GROUP35/gateway-setup/README.md

 - Set the hostname: `sudo hostnamectl set-hostname internal.test`
 - Create user1: `sudo adduser user1 && sudo adduser user1 sudo`
 - Login as user1.
 - Install Postfix: `sudo apt install postfix`.
-Choose the 'Internet Site' option, and enter 'internal.test' as the domain.
+Choose the Postfix 'Internet Site' option, and enter 'internal.test' as the domain.
 - Open Claws Mail and configure as follows:  Email address should be user1@internal.test.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'external.test'.

 ## Send emails from External server